 How Can Employers Foster a Neurodiverse Workforce?

 Dispense with traditional interviews.
-A big part of the traditional hiring process is the interview, which among other things allows the employer to assess how well the potential employee will “fit” with the rest of their workforce.
-But when you’re hiring specifically for the purpose of neurodiversity, that concern isn’t quite as relevant.
-Those on the autism spectrum generally don’t have the smooth social skills that play well in a traditional interview, so autism advocates recommend a more skills-based approach.
-Set up an “interview” that allows the potential employee to demonstrate their work rather than how well they can articulate why they should be hired.
+A big part of the traditional hiring process is the interview, which among other things, allows the employer to assess how well the potential employee will “fit” with the rest of their workforce.
+But when you’re hiring specifically for neurodiversity, that concern isn’t quite.
+Those on the autism spectrum rarely have the smooth social skills that play well in a traditional interview, so autism advocates recommend a more skills-based approach.
+Set up an “interview” that allows the potential employee to show their work rather than how well they can articulate why they should be hired.

 Educate the rest of the workforce.
-While hopefully you’ve hired an open-minded, flexible workforce who will have no trouble adapting to a more neurodiverse office, make sure everyone is on the same page.
-Have a meeting or send out a memo about the initiative and the reasons for it, and make it very clear that this is for the benefit of the company.
-Explain any special accommodations that will be made for the new employee or employees, and let workers know they can come to you with any questions or concerns.
+While hopefully, you’ve hired an open-minded, flexible workforce who will have no trouble adapting to a more neurodiverse office, make sure everyone agrees.
+Have a meeting or send out a memo about the initiative and the reasons for it, and clarify that this benefits the company.
+Explain any special accommodations that will be made for the new employee or employees and let workers know they can come to you with questions.

 Be flexible.
-Some of the structures and routines of your office may not allow your employees on the autism spectrum to do their best work.
+Some structures and routines of your office may not allow your employees on the autism spectrum to do their best work.
 For instance, be prepared to find a separate space for those employees if the main office environment is too loud or chaotic.
-But most importantly, be open to new ideas that your non-neurotypical employees come up with, ideas that may challenge your past assumptions.
-That’s the whole reason for having a more neurodiverse workplace, after all: fostering creativity and innovation by incorporating different perspectives and ways of thinking.
+But be open to new ideas that your non-neurotypical employees come up with, ideas that may challenge your past assumptions.
+After all that’s the whole reason for having a more neurodiverse workplace: fostering creativity and innovation by incorporating different perspectives and ways of thinking.

-Contact me for information about the importance of neurodiversity to an innovative workplace.
+Contact Hacking Autism (hackingautism.org) for information about the importance of neurodiversity to an innovative workplace.